hotdogmcgee/test-tonewood-client/README.md

 ## Summary

 An app designed for luthiers to centralize data about wood samples intended for building musical instruments.
-One of the primary values in presenting the data in this manner is to compare measured propeties of different samples in a clear manner.
-The app functions as a personal catalague of one's submissions and a data collecting tool.
+One of the primary values in presenting the data in this manner is to compare measured properties of different samples in a clear manner.
+The app functions as a personal catalogue of one's submissions and a data collecting tool.

 For each sample, given a series of measurements some calculations are made that will aid a luthier.